 UT System also supports consideration of new needs and new exceptional items proposed by the institutions, which seized the opportunity created by the formula and non-formula funding reductions in the 85th Legislature to reassess their priorities and determine which items are most critical to their missions.
-The new exceptional item requests that are being submitted by UT System institutions will be reviewed by the new chancellor and the Board prior to the LAR hearings this fall in order to make final decisions on those items to be presented to the Legislature.
+All proposed exceptional items have been reviewed and approved by the Board.
 UT System also proposes that continued and new non-formula support item funding be coupled with more accurate categorization and thorough descriptions of these items and their anticipated results, periodic review of all new items, and, where appropriate, a commitment to their being phased out over time.